Fayti1703/Hacknet-deBugFinder/README.md

 > Loaded Mission &lt;mission name&gt;<br>
 > startMission = &lt;missionStart function&gt; / &lt;missionStart value&gt;<br>
 > endMission = &lt;missionEnd function&gt; / &lt;missionEnd value&gt;

+### MissionComplete
+This tag logs unsuccessful mission completions caused by goals, and the specific goal type causing them to fail.
+Note that for missions with `activeCheck="true"`, a mission completion is attempted *every frame*, which **may result in some significant log spam**.
+Use with caution.

+### SenderVerify
+This tag logs unsuccessful mission completions caused by sender verification.<br>
+Sender verification is a feature of `MailServer` that ensures only replies sent to the appropriate sender of the mission triggers a mission completion attempt.